 If you treat the gear sensor as a fail-safe rather than taking it for granted, you will be much more likely to avoid disaster.
 Now, as you become familiar with riding your mid drive and how it behaves, you will naturally figure out how to push it to its limits and minimize that power blip when you shift.
 You may even get smart enough to do without the blip entirely and just shift full throttle.
 But for your first few weeks of riding this thing… treat the gear sensor as a backup, not the default.

-Here’s a technique you want to learn as part of your education on operating a mid drive: Using your brake lever motor cutoffs as your clutch: Just slightly actuate the levers so the cutoff kicks in, but the pads don’t engage.
+Here’s a technique you want to learn as part of your education on operating a mid drive: Using your brake lever motor cutoffs as a clutch: Just slightly actuate the levers so the cutoff kicks in, but the pads don’t engage.
 Lift when the shift is finished.
 You can stay on the throttle or keep pedaling while doing this so the process is near-seamless.

 Many ebike levers have this ability built into them.
 Magura MT5e levers have a mid-lever hinge that lets you touch the brakes and engage the cutoff without any pressure making it to the caliper.